homemadearcade/zero/todo/3_UIUX-TOUCHUPS.md

 Add Brush -> Add Tile

-HOVER PREVIEW
-Layer on the top right
-Color name on bottom

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 CREDITS VIEW
   Add the other arcade games below theirs

+HOVER PREVIEW
+  Layer on the top right
+  Color name on bottom
+  Tags
+  Full Relation view?
+Only show event in list?

 SNACKBARS
   Change height width of the snackbar to fit with??...vh/vw